arrow

 Regulatory Compliance includes 3 stages: conduction of business, licensing and regulatory support, and privacy and data protection.

-1. Licensing and Authorization: Certain regulatory authorities give license to fintech companies before operating in MENA.
+1. Licensing and authorization: Certain regulatory authorities give license to fintech companies before operating in MENA.
 This ensures that companies are operating within the legal framework and meet the necessary regulatory requirements.

-2. Data Privacy and Protection: Fintech companies are responsible for protecting customer data.
+2. Data privacy and protection: Fintech companies are responsible for protecting customer data.
 They must ensure that it is not misused or stolen.
 In the Middle East and North Africa, data protection laws require companies to ensure that customer data is protected and used only for the purpose for which it was collected.

 3. Anti-Money Laundering (AML) and Know Your Customer (KYC): Fintech companies need to comply with AML and KYC regulations to prevent money laundering and terrorist financing.
 This involves verifying the identity of customers and monitoring their transactions for suspicious activities.